Eilenberg–Niven theorem: Generalizations

-If permitting multiple monomials with the highest degree, then the theorem does not hold, and P(x) = x + ixi + 1 = 0 is a counterexample with no solutions.
+If permitting multiple monomials with the highest degree, then the theorem does not hold: for a counterexample, P(x) = x + ixi + 1 = 0 has no solutions.

-Eilenberg–Niven theorem can also be generalized to octonions: all octonionic polynomials with a unique monomial of higher degree have at least one solution, independent of the order of the parenthesis (the octonions are a non-associative algebra).
+The Eilenberg–Niven theorem can also be generalized to octonions: all octonionic polynomials with a unique monomial of highest degree have at least one solution, independent of the order of the parentheses (the octonions are a non-associative algebra).
 Different from quaternions, however, the monic and non-monic octonionic polynomials do not have always the same set of zeros.